 The Level of Accuracy in a Clamp Meter

-If you plan on using clamp meters for non-contact measuring, you should know that you will have less accurate results.
-If, however, you plan on using clamp meters for both non-contact measuring and measuring with standard multimeter probes (since most clamp meters can take them), you will have a lot more accurate results.
+If you plan on using for non-contact measuring, you should know that you will have less accurate results.
+But simultaneously they have more measurement range also.
+If, however, you plan on using clamp meters with standard multimeter probes (since most clamp meters can take them), you will have a lot more accurate results.

-It can be excellent to use the non-contact voltage measuring function to get a general outline of the amount of currency, and then, if needed, to use the standard multimeter probes for more accurate results.
+It can be excellent to use the non-contact voltage measuring function to get a general outline of the number of currents, and then, if needed, to use the standard multimeter probes for more accurate results.

 Clamp meters from lower to middle range will probably need to be calibrated, while clamp meters in higher ranges won’t because most of them are factory calibrated.

 Are clamp meters difficult to use?